-Aesthetics Agriculture & Forestry Resources Air Quality Biological Resources Cultural Resources Geology / Soils Greenhouse Gas Emissions Hazards & Hazardous Materials Hydrology / Wate Quality er Land Use / Planning Mineral Resources Noise Population / Housing Public Services Recreation Transportation / Traffic Utilities / Service Systems Mandatory Findir Significance ngs of TERMINATION: (Completed by the basis of this initial evaluation: e Lea ad Agency) "S On the basis of this initial evaluation.
-"De minimis" I find that the proposed project C and a NEGATIVE DECLARATION ct on t he environment, X I find that although the proposed there will not be a significant effe made by or agreed to by the proje will be prepared. ct in t this case because revisions in the pr oject have been I find that the proposed project environment, and an ENVIRONM ne I find that the proposed project I significant unless mitigated" impa adequately analyzed in an earlier has been addressed by mitigation the attached sheets.
-An ENVIR analyze only the effects that remarks ct on docu mea ONM the environment, but at least of the control of the control of the carlier and the carlier and ENTAL IMPACT REPORT is one eff egal st alysis ect 1) has been andards, and 2) as described on I find that although the proposed because all potentially significant EIR or NEGATIVE DECLARATION avoided or mitigated pursuant to revisions or mitigation measures required. effection of the effect cts (a) have been analyzed ad ursuant to applicable standard earlier EIR or NEGATIVE DEC dequat ds, and CLARA ely in an earlier d (b) have been TION, including Sig nature Date) 2 CITY OF HES SPERIA

-Ryan Leonard, AICP, Associate Planner, Hesperia Planning Division
+Aesthetics Agriculture & Forestry Resources Air Quality Biological Resources Cultural Resources Geology / Soils Greenhouse Gas Emissions Hazards & Hazardous Materials Hydrology / Wate Quality ∍r Land Use / Planning Mineral Resources Noise Population / Housing Public Services Recreation Transportation / Traffic Utilities / Service Systems Mandatory Findir Significance ngs of TERMINATION: (Completed by the the basis of this initial evaluation: e Lead Agency) · On the basis of this initial evaluation: "De minimis" I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
+X I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared. t MAY have a significant effect ENTAL IMPACT REPORT is require significant unless mitigated" impactadequately analyzed in an earlier has been addressed by mitigation the attached sheets.
+An ENVIRGATION analyze only the effects that remains one effect 1) has been egal standards, and 2) alysis as described on required, but it must I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the project, nothing further is required. nature Date Rya Ryan Leonard, AICP, Senior Planner, Hesperia Planning Division